 Since MPY’s founding, we’ve witnessed the growing influence of media and media technologies in the lives of youth.
 In response to this media-saturated environment, we’ve been compelled to help children and their parents and teachers understand and make healthy decisions about media’s effect on violence, bullying, alcohol use, smoking, and food choices.
 As media have moved beyond print, movies, TV, music, and gaming to social media in all its forms, media are increasingly active participants in our children’s lives; providing the tools for them to communicate with each other and the world around them.
 We believe that media education helps youth make the connection and distinction between media messages and impact and their own lives and actions.

-Media Power Youth (MPY), a nonprofit leader in media literacy education, empowers youth to lead safe, healthy lives through smart use of media.
-Based in Manchester, New Hampshire, we collaborate with community partners to provide evidence-based media literacy programs and resources for youth, parents, and professionals.
 Our goal is to provide a continuum of media literacy education from early childhood through young adulthood, contributing to healthy, safe use of media and prevention of at-risk behaviors.
-We do this by providing hands-on training across the state of New Hampshire, evidence-based curricula, and online training in for educators and youth service providers.
+We do this by providing hands-on training across the state of New Hampshire, evidence-based curricula, and online training in for educators and youth service providers all over the country.

 We became the first New Hampshire organization to be listed on SAMHSA’s (Substance Abuse and Mental Health Services Administration) National Registry of Evidence Based Programs and Practices (NREPP), representing over ten years of tireless curriculum development, implementation and evaluation by our small but highly effective organization.
 Now we’re leading the charge to provide quality media literacy education training to educators across the country through state of the art online training modules.